mrcbq/mrcbq/README.md

 - Located in 🇨🇴 CO
 - 👀 I’m interested in Dev, JS, Web 3, ML, Python, Maths.
 - 🌱 I’m currently learning a lot of stuffs, JS, React, Ruby, Ruby on Rails.
-- 📬 How to reach me: marcobaquero@gmail.com
+- 📬 Email me: marcobaquero@gmail.com

 <!---
 mrcbq/mrcbq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.